Motatapu Track

 Time: 3 - 4 hr, 15 km

-Track Profile
+Track profile

-Note: Slope on this diagram is exaggerated due to scale restrictions.
+Slope on this diagram is exaggerated due to scale restrictions.

 The Motatapu Track can be accessed from either end.

-From Arrowtown: Take the Macetown Road, this is a 15km, 4WD road with 22 fords over the Arrow River.
+From Arrowtown: Take the Macetown Road, this is a 15 km, 4WD road with 22 fords over the Arrow River.
 Access is also by foot (3-4 hours) and shuttle.

-From Wanaka: Turn off the road to the Matukituki Valley at Glendhu Bay, 12km from town.
+From Wānaka: Turn off the road to the Matukituki Valley at Glendhu Bay, 12 km from town.
 The Fern Burn carpark and track start are signposted on this road.

-The Motatapu Track is particularly demanding.
-Please note and adhere to the following:
+- The Motatapu Track is particularly demanding.

 - Due to the exposed nature of the Motatapu Track and its physically challenging terrain, it is only suitable for experienced trampers.